An Iterative Optimizing Framework for Radiology Report Summarization with ChatGPT: Method

 To summarize, our approach involves utilizing a dynamic prompt to establish a contextual understanding that is highly relevant to the semantics of the given test case.
 This context is then fed into ChatGPT to obtain an initial response, which is further evaluated and incorporated into an iterative prompt.
-The iterative prompt is used to elicit subsequent responses that are specific to the task domain, thereby enabling self-iterative updates of ChatGPT with limited examples.
+The iterative prompt is used to elicit subsequent responses that are specific to the task domain, thereby enabling self-iterative updates of {ChatGPT's generated result} with limited examples.
 Our experimental results demonstrate that ImpressionGPT delivers superior results in the summarization of radiology reports, as elaborated in Sec.~\ref{compare_to_prominent_methods}.
-We also study the optimal choice of all parameters in Algorithm~\ref{algorithm_1} in Appendix~\ref{appendix_a}.